rest-for-physics/framework/README.md

 ## Contributing, versioning and documentation

-Please read [CONTRIBUTING.md](https://lfna.unizar.es/rest-development/REST_v2/blob/master/CONTRIBUTING.md) to get
+Please read [CONTRIBUTING.md](https://lfna.unizar.es/rest-development/REST_v2/blob/master/CONTRIBUTING.md) to get some guidelines on how to contribute to this project.
+Before any contribution, those guidelines must be assimilated and accepted.
+In any case, changes, improvements, or addons, to CONTRIBUTING.md are aceptable after proposal and discussion with other authors at the [REST Framework forum](https://ezpc10.unizar.es/).

 ## Main authors and contributing institutions